 A lot of us will spend a good deal of this Memorial Day Weekend behind the wheel, which is an ideal position to consider the sorry state of radio advertising.
 Given that people in cars make a truly captive audience for ad messages, the generally abysmal quality of radio ads is as inexcusable as it is undeniable.
-Just tune in a few station for an hour or two and you’ll realize most of the messages feel about as welcome as your Uncle Don’s college golf stories: they may mean the world to him, but you?
+Just tune in a few stations for an hour or two and you’ll realize most of the messages feel about as welcome as your Uncle Don’s college golf stories: they may mean the world to him, but you?
 Not so much…

 This isn’t just my opinion; a sad blurb in Mediaweek notes that the radio advertising business posted its worst quarter in history.
 Salespeople will blame this on the recession, but radio’s affordability should have perfectly positioned it to profit from media re-allocations.
 And they would have, if the end product weren’t so uniformly boring and non-engaging.

 But let’s not curse this audio darkness, let’s light three candles, with these three simple ways to boost the quality of radio creative.

 Yes it’s cheap to park a voice behind a mic and hand him a script, but it sounds cheap as well, and who wants that?
 The world of radio lives in the imagination and unlike television, it doesn’t take millions to create rich luxurious vistas in the mind.
 The first step is to break up all that yapping.
 Find places to work in sound effects and your message will breathe.
 Early on in my career as I was hammering out beer ads, now radio legend/then merely radio savant David Lewis introduced me to the ear-relaxing magic of Pops and Pours–simple SFX of beer cans and bottles popping open and pouring into a glass.
 That’s all it took to greatly enhance Martin Mull’s monologues on Michelob Dark, bless him.